 - Create A Ritual.
 Get you mojo working when you start your block of uninterrupted time.
 For example, get the energy and enthusiasm flowing by watching a motivation video, or use some affirmations and mantras.

 - Focus On One Thing.
 The fewer goals you have the better.
-For your block of time you should focus on only on one goal and not try to multitask multiple goals.
+For your block of time, you should focus only on one goal and not try to multitask multiple goals.
 As mentioned before multitasking is a focus killer.